Valdorff/rp-thoughts/rpl_staking/readme.md

   proposed rules, that variation is down to ~3x (technically, the log gains continue indefinitely but with aggressively lowering marginal benefit; here I used 12 ETH worth of RPL staked on an LEB8 as a realistic "limit")
-- The proposed plan's plan _strongly_ favors people that are RPL-hesitant and want to join with low exposure.
+- The proposed plan _strongly_ favors people that are RPL-hesitant and want to join with low exposure.
 For folks at the minimum, they'd see their rewards ~2.44x
   - This also makes it easier to attract new NOs since the higher rewards can defray the up-front RPL price risk